tesrsrsf/hli_limo_w_atc/README.md

 >       * a.t.f can be considered as a weak signal
 >     * The prompting strategy can be revised to fit this feature
 >       * Especially for global intent (doc-level)
+>
+>   * About `limo_newprt`
+>     * This means 'New Prompt'
+>     * This version used a new prompting strategy to investigate whether including full program context (global context) will influence differentiality between coding intention MGC segments and HWC segments (local contexts)
+>     * The new prompt does not include global context, provide target segment only
+>     * The result can be checked through the file above
+>     * The result shows that local context only can not produce `atfeatures` with enough differentiality compare to regular method
+>     * The reason of this result is likely because of the lack of global information, which makes produced approximated task the features encoded degenerate into near-random noise, making them difficult to distinguish
 >   * About `limo_selprt`
 >     * This means 'Selecting Prompt'
 >     * This method is to generate several responses to one segment, get raw embedded values with codeBERT, then take the average